mam084/dsc232amazon/README.md

 4. Time Grouping: Aggregating sentiment scores by month/year for temporal analysis.
 5. Category Selection: Focusing on key product categories that reflect essential or price-sensitive spending (e.g., groceries, electronics).
 6. Sentiment Scoring: Using NLP sentiment models to quantify emotional tone for each review.

+## Plot Explanations

+### Plot 1: Rating vs Helpful Votes

+- This scatter plot maps the number of helpful votes against star ratings.
+Most reviews with high helpfulness cluster around the 1, 4, or 5 star rating.
+Reviews with a massive number of helpful ratings occur at all levels but are extremely rare in all cases.
+The vast majority of reviews have fewer than 100 helpful votes.
+While high star ratings receive vast amounts of helpful ratings, negative reviews seem to also gather a large amount of these votes.

+### Plot 2: Comparison of Rating Distributions by Product Category

+- Stacked bar charts that have the year as the x-axis and number of votes as the y-axis (separated by rating level).
+A chart for essential products, luxury products, and all products helps give insight into any distribution trends.
+Most ratings are 4/5 stars across all product types.
+Rating volume grows significantly over time, peaking around 2014-2016.
+Luxury Products have a sharper rise and fall in reviews compared to essentials, a potentially crucial insight in the context of this project.
+Overall, product reviews have become more frequent over time and consumers tend to give high ratings regardless of product type.
+The volatility in the luxury products category, however, is a notable trend.

+### Plot 3: Yearly Average Ratings by Product Category

+- The plot on the left represents the average rating of essential products over time (years).
+The middle plot accomplishes the same goal with luxury items.
+Finally, the plot on the right shows the average rating across all product categories.
+It is immediately apparent that the plots of luxury items and all products share a significant resemblance to one another (with luxury items perhaps scoring slightly higher during certain years).
+The average ratings for essential products are significantly lower from 2000 - 2005 but then resembles the other charts starting around 2015.
+In all 3 cases, a noticeable dip and down trend can be observed at 2020, which may be attributed to the COVID-19 pandemic.

+### Plot 4: Comparison of Average Ratings & Review Growth Over Time

+- In the left chart, the previously described line charts of average ratings are stacked together for direct comparison.
+A convergence seems to occur after 2010, with all categories averaging between 4.0 - 4.3.
+For the right chart, we can clearly see explosive growth in the number of reviews from 2000 - 2015.
+The trends still point to more growth but has relatively plateaued compared to the previous decade.
+We can see that average consumer sentiment is consistent across product types in recent years, and the boom in online shopping and review activity is clearly visible post 2010.

 ## Notebook